-We all know that moving our bodies is essential for both our physical and mental health—and re-fueling our bodies afterward is equally important.
+We all know that moving our bodies is essential for both our physical and mental health—but refueling our bodies afterward is equally important.
 Still, many of us don’t refuel properly.
 This expert guide will help ensure you’re getting the post-workout nutrition you need.

 Why Post-Workout Nutrition Matters

 “Following exercise, what you eat (as well as when you eat it) is crucial for how you recover, build muscle, burn fat, and make progress,” says The Vitamin Shoppe Wellness Council member Josh Axe, D.N.M., D.C., C.N.S., doctor of natural medicine, clinical nutritionist, and author of Keto Diet.

 “While it’s associated with loads of health benefits, exercise is technically stress, and causes micro-damage to your tissues that needs to be repaired,” Axe explains.
 “You might think you’re building muscle while you’re working out, but it’s after exercise that these gains actually occur.”